 Thank you to San Francisco Bay Ferry for sponsoring today’s post!
 Keep the mobile app on your phone >

 We took the SF Bay Ferry from Jack London Square to San Francisco’s Ferry Building.
 We purchased some peaches and abandoned the crowds.
-We spent our time running laps around the massive fountain located across The Embarcadero Plaza.
-On another day we could walk to the Creativity Museum or Salesforce Transit Center Gondola.
+We spent our time running laps around the massive fountain located across the Embarcadero Plaza.
+On another day, we could walk to the Creativity Museum or the Salesforce Transit Center Gondola.

 “I always feel safe and comfortable riding SF Bay Ferry.
 The seating is spacious and on a nice day, it’s fun to go upstairs and enjoy the views from the upper deck.” ~ Satisfied Ferry Passenger

-Things to know about taking the ferry to San Francisco
+Things to Know About the Ferry to San Francisco from Oakland

 Park at Jack London Square for free.
 There’s a 7-story garage at 101 Washington Street that offers up to 12 hours of free parking.
 A ticket validation machine is located near the Clipper readers and on board the vessels.